Searching for the full symphony of black hole binary mergers: Assessing the sensitivity increase of a higher-order mode search

 where we define

 where $j$ denotes the values for the two searches being performed.

 In Table \ref{tbl:bkg_thresholds} we show the network signal-to-noise ratios corresponding to a false-alarm rate of $10^{-3} yr^{-1}$.
 This is the threshold at which we choose to evaluate the relative sensitivity of our higher-order mode search.
 When computing the combined search sensitivity we incorporate the trials factor by using a false-alarm rate of $0.5 \times 10^{-3} yr^{-1}$ in each search, and therefore $10^{-3} yr^{-1}$ in the combined search.
 To the accuracies quoted in this table, the threshold obtained is the same if we use equation~\ref{eqn:normal_matched_filter_snr} or equation~\ref{eqn:matched_filter_snr_hom} to maximize over $u$.
 In Figure \ref{fig:sensratfar} we show the sensitivity increase between the higher-order mode and non-higher-order mode searches as a function of the total mass and mass ratio.
 This is computed from the same set of waveforms as used in Figure~\ref{fig:signalrecfrac}.
 We see that in both cases there is no increase in sensitivity for equal mass systems but an increase in sensitivity of up to 25\% for the systems with the highest total mass and mass ratio that we consider here.
-It is important to again emphasize that while these averaged sensitivity increases are modest, even a single observation of a compact binary merger with measurable higher-order mode emission would allow for much more precise measurement of source parameters than systems where only the dominant gravitational-wave emission modes are observable.
+It is important to again emphasize that while these averaged sensitivity increases are modest, even a single observation of a compact binary merger with measurable higher-order mode emission would allow for much more precise measurement of source parameters than systems where only the dominant gravitational-wave emission modes are observable~\cite{Varma:2014jxa,Graff:2015bba,Bustillo:2015qty,Varma:2016dnf}.
 In this sense, we stress that we are presenting a gain in sensitivity which is averaged over the possible orientations of the binary.
 These results are often dominated by face-on binaries, which have a stronger emission, and for which the quadrupolar bank shows an excellent signal recovery.
 The sensitivity gain is much larger for edge-on binaries, whose emission has a strong higher mode contribution, leading to a poor signal recovery when a quadrupolar bank is used as demonstrated in Figure~\ref{fig:fitting_factor_dist}.
+To emphasize this, in the lower panel of Figure~\ref{fig:signalrecfrac} we also show the sensitivity increase if considering only those waveforms with $60^{\circ} < \iota < 120^{\circ}$, which are those waveforms oriented edge-on to the observer and for which higher-modes are most important.
+Here we observe much higher sensitivity increases---up to 80\%---than with the full set of simulated waveforms.

 We note that equation~\ref{eq:combine_far} defines a simple measure for combining the higher-order mode and non-higher-order mode searches, which does not reduce significantly the sensitivity to non-higher-order mode waveforms, while simultaneously allowing a sensitivity increase for systems where higher-order modes are important.
 However, a more optimal method to combine these two searches, would be to utilize a method similar to that defined in~\cite{Dent:2013cva}, which uses Bayesian methodology to weight each template waveform according to its probability of observing a system.
 However, such a method requires a good knowledge of the astrophysical distribution of systems, which is not known for intermediate-mass black hole binary systems, and requires knowing relatively how often each template is to observe a signal, which is difficult to compute with curved and degenerate parameter spaces where it can be difficult to determine what region of parameter space is best covered by each template.